African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 IMAGE MAGNIFICATION / FIELD OF VIEW CROP

-Therefore, the effective focal length of the lens increases by about 50% when used on a digital SLR with a DX sensor.
-As an example, if you use an 80-200mm lens on a DX digital body with a 1.5 crop factor, the lens will have a field of view of 120-300mm and a 300mm lens on that same camera effectively becomes a 450mm lens and so on.
+Therefore, the effective focal length of the lens increases by this lens magnification factor when used on a digital SLR with a DX sensor.
+As an example, if you use an 70-200mm lens on a DX digital body with a 1.5 crop factor, the lens will have a field of view of 105-300mm and a 300mm lens on that same camera effectively becomes a 450mm lens and so on.
 The effective aperture (maximum f/stop) remains the same.
 The effective extra magnification can be either good or bad (if you want wide angle shots, the additional focal length is undesirable), depending on your needs.

-Most African safari photographers will usually benefit from additional focal length, since good quality telephoto lenses are both expensive and heavy to lug around on African safaris and we all wish we had a bit more magnification to get closer to our wild subjects.
+Most wildlife photographers will benefit from additional focal length, since good quality telephoto lenses are both expensive and heavy to transport and we all wish we had a bit more magnification to get closer to our wild subjects.

 A few final comments:

-For those photographers who would still like to be able to get those beautiful wide angle landscape or people shots (this includes me), the additional focal length is not always good news.
+For those photographers who would still like to be able to get those beautiful wide angle landscape or people shots, any additional focal length created by a DX sensor is not good.
 A 20mm ultra-wide lens becomes a not-so-wide 30mm lens.
-Canon and Nikon now make ultra-wide zooms designed specifically for the smaller sensor cameras.
+There are various ultra-wide zooms designed specifically for the smaller sensor cameras.

-Finally, there are several digital SLR cameras (Canon EOS-1DS, EOS-1DS Mark III, Canon EOS 5D, Nikon D3 and Nikon D700, and others) which offer a “full frame” digital sensor.
+Finally, there are many cameras available (usually higher-end models) which offer a “full frame” digital sensor.
 These cameras have 24x36mm image sensors (the same size as a frame of 35mm film) without any field of view crop (focal length multiplier).
-Simply put, a 16-35 mm lens on a “full-frame” digital SLR’s will provide the exact same field of view as it would on a “traditional” SLR with film.
-Note that these are top-of-the-line cameras — not inexpensive.
+Simply put, a 16-35mm lens on a “full-frame” digital SLR will provide a 16-35mm field of view.

 GO TO PAGE 2